-We will outline the current generation of technologies in this space and also describe the (currently) most-productive programming model for each.
-We will not discuss other new CPU technologies (such as Power 9, Intel Skylake, or ARMv8) since in comparison to these technologies they would be expected to only provide ~10% or less of the compute power of potential exa-scale systems.
+We will outline the current generation of technologies (and more particularly the major vendors) in this space and also describe the (currently) most-productive programming model for each.
+We will not discuss other new CPU technologies (such as Power 9, Intel Skylake, AMD EPYC or ARMv8) since in comparison to these technologies they would be expected to only provide ~10% or less of the compute power of potential exa-scale systems.